bcug/cljs-chrome-extension-sample/README.md

 ```
 lein chromebuild once
 ```
-Te unpacked extension will be in target/unpacked
+The unpacked extension will be in target/unpacked